OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-expanding-card/README.md

 # 🐞 Creating a Pure CSS Expanding Card

-This document details the creation of an expanding card using only CSS.
-No JavaScript is required.
-The effect is achieved using CSS transitions and the `:hover` pseudo-class to smoothly expand the card on mouse hover.
-This technique is useful for creating visually appealing and interactive elements without relying on JavaScript.
+This document details how to create an expanding card effect using only CSS.
+This is a common CSS challenge that demonstrates the power of CSS transitions and pseudo-elements.
+No JavaScript is required!

 **Description of the Styling:**

-The card's styling uses a simple container with a fixed size.
-Inside, there's an inner content area which contains the card's text and image.
-The key to the expansion effect lies in the `transition` property applied to the `max-height` and `padding` properties of the inner content area.
-On hover, the `max-height` is increased, allowing the content to expand, and the padding is adjusted for visual spacing.
-We utilize flexbox for efficient layout management.
+This example creates a card that expands vertically when hovered over.
+The expansion reveals hidden content within the card.
+The effect uses a smooth transition for a polished look.
+We'll achieve this using CSS transitions, `::before` pseudo-element for a subtle background highlight during hover, and strategically placed content.

 **Full Code:**